abridged/collabland-dev/docs/onboading/launch-servers.md

 ```bash
 bash /bin/sqsd.sh
 ```
 will get the SQSD service provided you've previously installed via NPM

+If you don't have a credentials file in `~/.aws/credentials` you'll have to edit this file and add your aws credentials manually there

 ```bash
 npm -i sqsd -g